diamonddelt/go-passgen/README.md

     - DEFAULT VALUE = 1
 - -file = (bool) true/false indicating whether or not to write the generated passwords to the current working directory.
     - DEFAULT VALUE = false
+- -ext = (string) the extension of the file if the "-file" flag is set to true.
+Currently supports "txt" and "csv" file extensions
+    - DEFAULT VALUE = txt
 - -type = (string) a string indicating the type of password to generate.
 Currently supports "alphanumeric"/"a" or "numeric"/"n" as values
     - DEFAULT VALUE = alphanumeric